Visit the Blue Mountains By Train: 2 Easy Itineraries

 There is a whole laneway of murals in Beverley Place at Katoomba

-If you are not in a hurry to return to Sydney, the sunset over the valley at the Three Sisters is well worth staying to see.
-The last drop off at Echo Point is at 4:55 pm.
-If you choose to stay, you will need to take a local bus back to the station.
-You can use your Opal card on these buses.
+If you’re not in a hurry to return to Sydney, the sunset over the valley at the Three Sisters is worth seeing.
+The last drop off at Echo Point is at 4:57pm.
+If you stay, you’ll need to take a local bus back to the station.
+You can use your Opal card or credit/debit card on these buses.

 The Three Sisters, Blue Mountains, New South Wales, Australia, at sunset.